 From the very beginning, the lead detective told our family that they were convinced the main suspect was guilty but that there was not enough evidence to charge him.
-We finally got a look at the case file in 2010 and found plenty of evidence, as well as a clear motive, the means and the opportunity.
+When we finally got a look at the case file in 2010, we found that there was plenty of evidence, as well as a clear motive, the means and the opportunity.
 Eyewitnesses in this case were outright ignored and leads were not followed up on.
 It appears that no pressure was put on the suspect, in fact, he was apparently allowed to intimidate witnesses - smashing one in the face with a golf club after he told detectives that Eugene recently had picked up a dog by the tail and disemboweled it with his knife in front of four other witnesses, including two small children.

 Key Witness Statements

 SHIG MURAO: Andy borrowed money from his neighbor Shig, after a particularly bad beating, to give to Eugene "Santore".
 He told Shig at the time, "I can't fuck with these people."
-While Andy was being murdered, a neighbor heard the killer yell repeatedly, "You bet you're gonna pay!"
+"Coincidentially", as Andy was being murdered, a neighbor heard the killer yell repeatedly, "You bet you're gonna pay!"